-Morning: Arrive at the Welcome Center to pick up your tickets.
-See the orientation video for a great introduction to Biltmore.
+Morning: Arrive at the Welcome Center to pick up your tickets and watch the orientation video for a great introduction.
 Drive the two mile drive to the house.
 The Welcome Center opens at 9 AM every day.

 Arrive at the Biltmore House.
 Enjoy a leisurely self-guided tour of the largest home in America.
-Sit down occassionally to soak it in.
 Take advantage of the clear winter days for photo ops and beautiful views from the South Terrace.
 As always, weekends are busier than weekdays.
 And check out the interesting guided specialty tours.

 Lunch: Rejuvenate with a hearty lunch for two at the Stable Cafe, located beside the house in the restored Stables.
 The café features slow-cooked rotisserie chicken, fresh salads, and irresistible desserts.
 And browse the shops.

 Afternoon: Stroll acres of peaceful winter gardens designed by America's foremost landscape architect, Frederick Law Olmsted.
 From the house, take a maze of walking trails to enjoy the peaceful scenery.
 Head to the Conservatory (1/2 mile walk from House) and warm up in the tropical paradise!
 Don't miss the orchid section.
 If you want to take a longer walk, continue another 1/2 mile to the Bass Pond.
 Enjoy some solitude in the secluded Boat House.